jina-ai/jina/.github/2.0/cookbooks/Daemon.md

 # JinaD (Daemon)

-JinaD is a [daemon](https://en.wikipedia.org/wiki/Daemon_(computing)) for deploying & managing Jina on remote via a RESTful interface.
+JinaD is a [daemon](https://en.wikipedia.org/wiki/Daemon_(computing)) for deploying and managing Jina on remote via a RESTful interface.
 It allows users to create/update/delete Flows and Executors on remote hosts.
 It achieves isolation of deployments by defining a `workspace` for each Jina object, hence allowing a multi-tenant setup with parallel Flows on the same host.

 ------